 Automatic Meter Reading (AMR) meters can transmit usage data through a wireless radio frequency signal.
 These signals are received through mobile collectors installed in vehicles for drive-by gathering of meter reads or via handheld devices by Tucson Water meter readers for walk-by collection.

-Through June 2014, Tucson Water had installed about 95,000 AMR meters.
-This represents a little more than 40% of the approximately 230,000 meters in its water systems.
-Tucson Water began piloting AMR meters in 2002 and is now installing them at a rate of about 25,000 per year to replace conventional meters at the end of their service life.
-We expect that all of our customers will have AMR meters by 2023.
+Tucson Water has installed about 150,000 AMR meters through November 2015.
+This represents about 62% of the approximately 241,000 meters in its water systems.
+Tucson Water began piloting AMR meters in 2002 and has been installing them to replace conventional meters at the end of their service life.
+We expect to finish by 2023.

 AMR meters offer an accurate, affordable way to measure water usage.
 While traditional meters must be read and inspected visually each month, usage data from AMR meters can be downloaded automatically through the mobile collector or handheld units.

 AMR meters also make it easy to gather usage data more frequently than once a month.
 Aggregated hourly readings from AMR meters can be used to track water usage in all areas of the city.
-Tucson Water is considering offering customers the opportunity to view their usage data on a daily or even hourly basis.
+Tucson Water hopes to offer customers the opportunity to view their usage data on a daily or hourly basis.

 Like a traditional manually-read meters, AMR meters measure the amount of water flowing through the meter at a customer’s location.
 The meters periodically communicate these readings through a low-energy wireless signal.
 In some parts of town, these signals are gathered through mobile collectors inside vehicles and handheld units carried by Tucson Water meter readers.
 Readings are forwarded to the utility’s computer systems and used to bill customers.